-One change from the Nietzsche/Plato style is that primal components in my construction - muscular movements - do not assert control over other functions of the personality, such as functions that generate a drive for power or an Idea of Justice.
+One change from the Plato/Nietzsche style is that primal components in my construction - muscular movements - do not assert control over other functions of the personality, such as functions that generate a drive for power or an Idea of Justice.
 Nietzsche declared the hegemony of will to power based on drives and Plato declared the hegemony of impersonal invariants called Ideas based on visual space.
 In my constructions, there is no hegemony.
-Rather, a drive for power and an Idea of Justice compete for control of muscular movements, e.g., the muscular movements of a Judge writing a Decision and Decree in a case being litigated.
+Rather, a drive for power and an Idea of Justice can compete for control of muscular movements, e.g., the muscular movements of a Judge writing a Decision and Decree in a case being litigated.
+In combat, a soldier's reflexes and aversions based on physical fear and uncertainty compete with habits learned through training, fighting group commitment and commands of duty.
+Through shimmering operations that depend on a person's lifetime character and on exercises of freedom, balances are struck and resolved into actions.

-Returning to the primal beat, repetitive movements alternate with periods of silence or with rests.
+Returning to the primal beat: repetitive movements alternate with periods of silence, also called rests.
 Recall Boman's "rhythmic alternation" discussed above.
 A spatialization of time, laying time out on a line, makes the period of intervening rest as clear as the period of movement.
 Music notation includes rests that have exact relationships with the beat, e.g., half measure rests, quarter rests.
 Viewed with the instrument of spatialized time, movement and rest can have equal status and neither movement nor rest exists without the other.
 Alternations of movement and rest make up the structure of a beat.

 As a chief specification, a beat has a tempo.
 The tempo is based on a uniform period between pulses in the beat and is described as a certain number of beats per minute ("bpm" in musical parlance).
 The tempo of a controlling beat must be uniform so that other movements can follow it.
-Uniformity is a variable concept: a strict and fixed uniformity amounts to metronomic or mechanical identity; or uniformity may be fluid and variable, rubato for musicians.
+Uniformity is a variable and adjustable concept in my constructions: a strict and fixed uniformity amounts to metronomic or mechanical identity; or uniformity may be fluid and variable, rubato for musicians.
 Recordings of Ravel's Bolero display some possibilities.